byliutao/GrabCut/README.md

 https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95
 https://zhuanlan.zhihu.com/p/30483076

+The paper use GMM model to calculate the uncertain pixels' probability to belong fgd or bgd, and set it to the t-links' weight(we will discuss t-link below)
 To successfully reimplemented the paper's work, we need to construct two GMM model for the bgd_points and fgd_points.
 For the GMM part, what we need to do cover:
 1. init bgd and fgd GMM model's parameter(weight, means, covariance) by KMeans algorithm.